-Within the Inner Transit Zone, the Proposed Action would allow developments consisting of smaller apartments, such a studios and one-bedrooms, by eliminating the "dwelling unit factor" (DUF), a zoning regulation that sets a minimum average unit size for multifamily developments.
+Within the Inner Transit-Oriented Development Area, the Proposed Action would allow developments consisting of smaller apartments, such a studios and one-bedrooms, by eliminating the "dwelling unit factor" (DUF), a zoning regulation that sets a minimum average unit size for multifamily developments.
 This prohibits building types that in times past filled an important market niche for smaller households, including young people, old people, marginally housed populations, and the many New Yorkers who want to live alone but are forced into sometimes difficult rooming situations.
-The Proposed Action would reduce and simplify DUF outside the Inner Transit Zone.
+The Proposed Action would reduce and simplify DUF outside the Inner Transit-Oriented

+Development Area.
 While the primary obstacles to rooming units exist outside of zoning regulations, the Proposed Action would remove or adjust zoning provisions that stand in the way of rooming units when otherwise allowed under applicable laws.
-These actions are not expected to induce development so much as enable a broader range of typologies than would otherwise be permitted.
+These actions would not induce development so much as enable a broader range of typologies than would otherwise be permitted.